Rekha Thapa

+Rekha Thapa (रेखा थापा) (born 21 August 1982) is a Nepalese renowned actress, politician, filmmaker, and social activist, celebrated for her significant contributions to the Nepali film industry and her unwavering advocacy for women's empowerment.
+Over her two-decade-long career, she has appeared in over 200 films, many of which spotlight strong female protagonists and address pressing social issues.
+She won the CG Digital Film Awards for Best Actress, and in 2011 she also won the NEFTA Film Awards for Best Actress.

+Among her accolades are two National Film Awards for Best Actress: in 2006 for Himmat and in 2010 for Bato Muni Ko Phool, recognizing her impactful performances and contribution to Nepali cinema.

 Thapa is also well-known for speaking out on social and political issues, particularly women's rights.
 She is recognized for establishing herself in the Nepali cinema business at a time when every film was solely focused on male leads; as a result, she is frequently referred to as a "female hero" rather than a "heroine" of a film.

 Biography

 Rekha Thapa was born in Salakpur in Morang district of Eastern Nepal.
 After graduating from school, she moved to Kathmandu for higher studies.
 As she had a strong desire to be an actress, she continued to participate in various modeling glances & glamorous programs.
 Later she took part in the Miss Nepal Pageant in 1999 and ended up in Top 10.
 Thapa adheres to Hinduism.

 Personal life

 In February 2022, Thapa did a court marriage with Balram Shahi.
 This was her second marriage; she was married to film producer Chhabiraj Ojha earlier, they divorced in 2012; since then she was living with her mother.
+Recently, she has given birth to her baby girl.